monolithed/Require/README.md

 // Saving data to a file
 bool save ( const std::string &name, [, const std::ios_base::openmode &mode = std::ios::binary ] );

+// Used to split a string into an array of substrings void split ( std::string value, const char &token, T result )

 // Getting data as a string
 std::string data;
 ```